-There are a number of substations where the SGT Loading Document shows limited capacity margin, i.e. firm capacity based on continuous rating less demand under outage conditions.
+There are a number of substations where historic SGT loading profiles show limited capacity margin, i.e. firm capacity based on continuous rating less demand under outage conditions.
 Furthermore in some cases there is a reliance on embedded BM generation to secure the outage.
-Under these circumstances the output from a medium / large sized generator could make the difference between secure and insecure operation.
-Outages would be placed on the assumption of zero output from medium / large embedded generation.
+Under these circumstances the output from embedded generation could make the difference between secure and insecure operation.
+Outages would be placed on the assumption of zero output from embedded generation.
 However, there will be occasions during the outage when the outturn demand is higher than expected or the output from BM generation is lower than expected.
 In order to maintain security the system operator will have to take mitigating actions, for example: -

 Buy on embedded BM generation, Arrange demand transfers / reductions, Recall the outage.

 Where the capacity of the embedded generation is sufficient to reduce the need for these actions knowing the real time output, and (from this) being able to predict the output will improve the management of an outage once it has started.

 Real time measurement of power output and (if applicable) wind speed will be required where: -

-The SGT loading document shows expected demand be 90% or more of the continuous SGT capacity under outage or intact conditions
+The historic SGT loading profiles show expected demand be 90% or more of the continuous SGT capacity under outage or intact conditions